Top 8 ERP Solutions for Startups

 - Self-implementation capability: If your organization has the capability, you can run a server for ERPNext, implement it, and support the platform without external assistance.

-ERPNext’s self-hosted, open-source package is completely free, and its managed hosting package is $10/site/month.
+ERPNext’s self-hosted, open-source package is completely free, and its managed hosting package is $50/month.
 Utilizing the free version of the software requires technical knowledge of service administration, networking concepts, database management systems, and programming languages like Python and JavaScript.
-It’s recommended you seek help from consultants or service providers if your business lacks these necessary skills.
+If your business lacks these necessary skills, it’s recommended that you seek help from consultants or service providers.

 6 Sage Intacct - Best for Financial Professionals